Mazda CX-7: Update

-Offroad capabilities

-While officially classed as a 'Mid size crossover SUV', the Mazda CX-7 is considered as a 'Soft Roader' by automotive sources.
-The CX-7 featured an active torque split four wheel drive system, which sends up to 50% of the torque to the rear wheels on a slippery surface, to ensure a consistency of grip.

 Technical specifications

 Engine choices include 2.5 litre MZR four cylinder engine, that produces 161 hp and 161 lbft of torque and the same MZR 2.3L DISI Turbo engine from before.
 Transmission is a five speed automatic for the 2.5, and a six speed automatic for the 2.3 DISI Turbo engine.

 Safety

 Euro NCAP

 Euro NCAP test results for a model of 2010:

 NHTSA

 NHTSA safety ratings for a model of 2007:

 IIHS

 IIHS safety ratings for a model of 2012: